The Ninja Ultima Blender mixes up the best of all worlds in my smoothie-making economy: high speed, bulk blending, and individual to go cups.

 Ninja sent me their Ultima Blender.
 All opinions are my own.

-- can make bulk batches of drinks to serve a crowd
+- It can make bulk batches of drinks to serve a crowd.

-- comes with individual serving cups for variety and smaller servings
+- It comes with individual serving cups for variety and smaller servings.

 No longer am I holding my breath, hoping that all the ice gets crushed or that there won’t be a frozen lump of banana or strawberry in the bottom of the cup.

-Plus, the parts are all BPA-free plastic and can all go through the dishwasher making for easy cleanup.
+Bonus points: the parts are all BPA-free plastic and can all go through the dishwasher making for easy cleanup.
 Watch for the blender blades, though.
-They are sharp; FishBoy cut himself washing it, so now we’re just super diligent about rinsing it well right away and sending it through the dishwasher, if needed.
+They are sharp; one of the kids cut himself washing it by hand.
+Avoid this by rinsing all the parts well right away — don’t let it sit! — and sending it through the dishwasher, if needed.

 I’m pretty thrilled with this machine.
-So, is FishBoy17, our resident smoothie maker.
-It’s our new go-to blender.
+So are my teen smoothie makers.
+It’s our go-to blender.